-Of 9 volcanic units analyzed by ICP-AES for major and trace elements, 1 was classified as a basalt, 1 as an andesite, and 7 as dacites.
-Interstitial water salinity ranged 34-46 throughout Holes U1599A, U1599B, and U1599C, with the highest value at 61.6 mbsf.
-Alkalinity values ranged 1.3-7.9 mM, and pH ranged 7.5-8.2.
-Ca, Mg, K, Li, and SO4 followed similar trends and had similar local maxima as salinity, but Br, Cl, B, Na, Sr, Mn, Ba, and Si did not.
+Of nine volcanic units analyzed using ICP-AES for major and trace elements, one was classified as a basalt and eight as dacites.
+IW salinity ranges 34-46 throughout Holes U1599A-U1599C, with the highest value at 61.6 mbsf.
+Alkalinity values range 1.3-7.9 mM, and pH ranges 7.5-8.2.
+Ca, Mg, K, Li, and SO4 follow similar trends and have similar local maxima as salinity, but Br, Cl, B, Na, Sr, Mn, Ba, and Si do not.
 A total of 19 organic-rich sediment units were identified as sapropelitic from TOC measurements, and 11 were identified as sapropels.
 Headspace methane concentrations in Hole U1599C increased between 266 and 311 mbsf, reaching a maximum of 816.3 ppmv at 275.7 mbsf.
 Methane, ethane, and propane concentrations were below the detection limit in all other samples.

-Paleomagnetic analysis at Site U1599 focused on measurement and demagnetization of archive section halves to determine magnetostratigraphic ages controls.
-Three reversal boundaries could be tied with confidence to the Geomagnetic Polarity Timescale as follows: (i) the Brunhes-Matuyama transition (0.773 Ma) occurred at 228.3 mbsf (CCSF scale); (ii) the top of the Jaramillo Subchron (C1r.1n; 1.008 Ma) was observed at 250.0 mbsf; and the base of the Jaramillo Subchron (1.076 Ma) occurred at 260.5 mbsf.
+Paleomagnetic analysis at Site U1599 focused on measurement and demagnetization of archivehalf sections to determine magnetostratigraphic age controls.
+Three reversal boundaries could be tied with confidence to the GPTS as follows: (1) the Brunhes-Matuyama transition (0.773 Ma) occurs at 228.3 mbsf (CCSF scale), (2) the top of the Jaramillo Subchron (C1r.1n; 1.008 Ma) is observed at 250.0 mbsf, and (3) the base of the Jaramillo Subchron (1.076 Ma) occurs at 260.5 mbsf.
 No magnetostratigraphic correlations were possible deeper than 260.5 mbsf (CCSF scale) due to a combination of degradation of the record by diagenetic alteration and lack of available independent biostratigraphic markers to aid correlation.